schemaio/schema-php/README.md

 ## schema-php

-*Schema is a platform to build and scale ecommerce.* This is the PHP template framework.
+*Schema is the platform to build and scale ecommerce.* This is the PHP template framework.

-Create an API account at https://schema.io
+Create a free account at https://schema.io